top of page

 Year 2 SATs

-At the end of year 2, the children sit statutory tests in the core areas of the curriculum; reading, grammar, spellings and maths.
-The children in Year 2 take two reading tests, two maths tests and there is an optional spelling, punctuation and grammar (SPAG).
+At the end of year 2, the children sit optional tests in the core areas of the curriculum; reading, grammar, spellings and maths.
+The children in Year 2 may take part in reading tests, maths tests and a spelling, punctuation and grammar (SPAG).
 These test results will then be used to support the teacher assessment judgement at the end of the year.

 The test results (raw scores) are converted into a scaled score that ranges between 85 and 115.
 The government set 100 as the expected score.
-The chart converting the raw score to the national standard is released each June.
 This helps to allow for differences in the difficulty of the tests from year to year so that pupils' results can be compared accurately.

 Children will also be matched against ‘performance descriptors’ (in other words what pupils are expected to know and be able to do at the time of testing) when being assessed by their teachers to see if they’ve achieved the expected standard.
 This provides the teacher assessment standard.